MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

  Supported version can be found in the OSS project.
 7. Visual Studio 2015 with latest updates.

-## Building your own spectator view camera
+## Building your own SpectatorView Pro camera

 **NOTICE & DISCLAIMER:** When making modifications to your HoloLens hardware (including, but not limited to, setting up your HoloLens for "spectator view") basic safety precautions should always be observed.
 Read all instructions and manuals before making any modifications.
 It is your responsibility to follow all instructions and use tools as directed.
 You may have purchased or licensed your HoloLens with a limited warranty or no warranty.
 Please read your applicable [HoloLens License Agreement or Terms of Use and Sale](http://microsoft.com/microsoft-hololens/en-us/order-now) to understand your warranty options.